ssathya62/Slickchart-Prepared-docs/How to build Pizza Store.md

 Next create a menu class that holds various types of pizzas and a method to retrive a pizza by its Id.

 We now move creating a cusotmer class that has basic information about the customer (name, address).
-Following this we also create a s
+Following this we also create a shopping cart => Basket class.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzODQxODk1MiwxOTkxNjkyMTQ3LDE5MT
+eyJoaXN0b3J5IjpbLTQ0NzUzNjk5NiwxOTkxNjkyMTQ3LDE5MT
 I3NjM3OTJdfQ==
 -->